 - We may wish to stop at certain features we will pass as we travel from the wedding to the service.
 Can you follow and take photographs for us?

-In general you should look at the history of the photographer, see if he is qualified, examine past work and ensure that there are no hidden costs.
-Examine what prints will cost as guest will no doubt wish to have their own prints.
+In general, you should look at the history of the photographer, see if he is qualified, examine past work and ensure that there are no hidden costs.
+Examine what prints will cost as the guest will no doubt wish to have their own prints.